Michonvv/random-history-fact/README.md

 # Random History Fact API

-**⚠️ WARNING: The API endpoint `https://randomhistoricalfact.000webhostapp.com/fact` is currently offline.
-If you wish to use this API, you will need to host it yourself.**
+**⚠️ IMPORTANT WARNING: The demo API endpoint `https://randomhistoricalfact.000webhostapp.com/fact` is OFFLINE and no longer works.
+If you wish to use this API, you must host it yourself.**

 Welcome to the Random History Fact API, where you can access fascinating historical facts with ease.<br>
 <a href="https://warm-teammates-951039.framer.app/">Visit the website</a>

+---

 ## Example API Response